 Rev. Lisa Clayton is the Minister in Residence at Phillips Metropolitan CME Church, Hartford, CT, appointed by Bishop James B. Walker.
 She is also a Magna Cum Laude graduate of Paine College in Augusta, Georgia where she received a Bachelor of Music degree.
 In 2000, Rev. Clayton received the Master of Music Degree from the University of Connecticut with a concentration in vocal performance, operatic performance.
-As a graduate teaching assistant, Rev. Clayton received the Freshman Honor’s Society Teacher of the Year award, marking the first time this award had been given to a graduate student rather than a full time professor.
+As a graduate teaching assistant, Rev. Clayton received the Freshman Honor’s Society Teacher of the Year award, marking the first time this award had been given to a graduate student rather than a full-time professor.
 Rev. Clayton has also continued study at Boston University in Music Education.
-Currently, she serves as an adjunct Professor at the Hartford Seminary in the Black Ministries Certificate Program, a program founded by former Senior Bishop of the CME Church: Bishop Thomas Hoyt.
+Currently, she serves as an adjunct Professor at Hartford International University in the Black Ministries Certificate Program, a program founded by former Senior Bishop of the CME Church: Bishop Thomas Hoyt.
 She has served in this capacity for approximately twenty years.
-Additionally, Rev. Lisa Clayton served as the first Connectional Coordinator of Music (Minister of Music) for the nearly one million membered Christian Methodist Episcopal (CME) Church from 2014-2018.
+Additionally, Rev. Clayton served as the first Connectional Coordinator of Music (Minister of Music) for the nearly 1-million-member Christian Methodist Episcopal (CME) Church from 2014-2018.

-Currently, Lisa Clayton is a music teacher for Hartford (Connecticut) Public Schools and was named the 2011-2012 Teacher of the Year for Martin Luther King School.
-In addition, She is celebrating 26 years as director of the University of Connecticut’s Voices of Freedom Gospel Choir where she serves as an adjunct professor.
-Rev. Clayton and the award winning Voices of Freedom Gospel Choir have shared the stage with some of gospel’s great artists and preachers including: Mary Mary, Dorinda Clark Cole, Beverly Crawford, Quincy Jones, Bishop Paul Morton, Rev. Dr. Claudette Copeland, William Murphy, Cece Winans, Geoffrey Golden and Todd Galberth to name a few.
-Rev. Clayton has also served as the Musical Consultant for Miles Memorial CME Church, Washington, DC where Rev. Juliano Andujo serves as Pastor.
+Currently, Rev. Clayton is a music teacher for Hartford (Connecticut) Public Schools and was named the 2011-2012 Teacher of the Year for Martin Luther King School.
+In addition, she is celebrating 26 years as director of the University of Connecticut’s Voices of Freedom Gospel Choir where she serves as an adjunct professor.
+Rev. Clayton and the award-winning Voices of Freedom Gospel Choir have shared the stage with some of gospel’s great artists and preachers including: Mary Mary, Dorinda Clark Cole, Beverly Crawford, Quincy Jones, Bishop Paul Morton, Rev. Dr. Claudette Copeland, William Murphy, Cece Winans, Geoffrey Golden and Todd Galberth to name a few.
+Rev. Clayton has also served as the Musical Consultant for Miles Memorial CME Church, Washington, DC, where Rev. Juliano Andujo serves as Pastor.